github/docs/content/actions/guides/building-and-testing-python.md

 For this example, you will need to create two [PyPI API tokens](https://pypi.org/help/#apitoken).
 You can use secrets to store the access tokens or credentials needed to publish your package.
 For more information, see "[Creating and using encrypted secrets](/github/automating-your-workflow-with-github-actions/creating-and-using-encrypted-secrets)."

-The Python Packaging Authority (PyPA) also has its own [guide to using {% data variables.product.prodname_actions %}](https://packaging.python.org/guides/publishing-package-distribution-releases-using-github-actions-ci-cd-workflows).

 {% raw %}
 ```yaml{:copy}
 # This workflow uses actions that are not certified by GitHub.